Centura, Xpress Wellness Urgent Care partner

 "Xpress Wellness and Centura-Dodge City Medical Center partnering together will bring excellence in the care that is provided by each organization to the community," said Stephanie Waggoner, regional director of operations for Centura Health Physician Group in Kansas, in a news release.
 "Each entity can focus on what they do best, with Xpress Wellness providing urgent care services and Centura-Dodge City Medical Center providing high-quality primary and specialty care.

-"Leveraging our talents will allow us to better serve the community and the region."
+"Leveraging our talents will allow us to better serve the community and the region," she said.

 Centura Health has been the operator of the Convenient Care Clinic in Dodge City, a walk-in clinic designed to treat conditions that need care right away but are not life-threatening.